/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 The image URI uses : characters, so the sed delimiter is |.
 The short-SHA tag from CODEBUILD_RESOLVED_SOURCE_VERSION is idempotent on retry — the same commit produces the same URI, so a re-run of the build phase rewrites the file to the same content.

-The Real Story: What the Fix Looked Like
+What the Fix Looks Like

-2. Every regex was anchored to the field name.
+2. Anchor every regex to the field name.
 No more s/version: 1/version: 2/ patterns.
 Always s/^(version:).*/\1 2/.

-The other lesson I bake into every CI review: if your sed command is more than two substitutions long, or if the file nests more than two levels deep, you should probably be using yq, jq, or a real templating tool.
+One more rule worth baking into every CI review: if your sed command is more than two substitutions long, or if the file nests more than two levels deep, you should probably be using yq, jq, or a real templating tool.
 Sed is a scalpel.
 The patterns above keep it from slipping.
 They don’t make sed the right tool for every job.

 Similar Articles